CodecoolGlobal/tech-interview-workbook-WailGree/docs/module_advanced_enterprise_general.md

 2. Stubs
 3. Mocks

+**Fake** objects actually have working implementations, but usually take some shortcut which makes them not suitable for production.

+**Stubs** provide canned answers to calls made during the test, usually not responding at all to anything outside what's programmed in for the test.
+Stubs may also record information about calls, such as an email gateway stub that remembers the messages it 'sent', or maybe only how many messages it 'sent'.

+**Mocks** objects pre-programmed with expectations which form a specification of the calls they are expected to receive.

 #### What is a test case?
 What is an assertion?
 Give examples!
 A **test case** is a set of actions executed to verify a feature or functionality of your software application.
 A test case contains test steps, test data, precondition, postcondition developed for specific test scenario to verify any requirement.